Inés Echeverría Bello: Career

+She was also close friends with Eliodoro Yáñez and Arturo Alessandri, who she started collaborating with in the 1910s.

 In 1922 she became the first academic woman in the Facultad de Filosofía y Letras at the University of Chile.
 For some authors, her work may be categorized as aristocratic feminism, which includes other authors such as Vera Zouroff, Mariana Cox Méndez, Teresa Wilms Montt, María Luisa Fernández de García Huidobro y Ximena Morla Lynch, among others.